dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 [!code-csharp[](./filters/sample/src/FiltersSample/Filters/SampleActionFilter.cs?name=snippet1)]

 Asynchronous filters define a single On*Stage*ExecutionAsync method.
 This method takes a *FilterType*ExecutionDelegate delegate which executes the filter's pipeline stage.
-For example, `ActionExecutionDelegate` calls the action method, and you can execute code before and after you call it.
+For example, `ActionExecutionDelegate` calls the action method or next action filter, and you can execute code before and after you call it.

 [!code-csharp[](./filters/sample/src/FiltersSample/Filters/SampleAsyncActionFilter.cs?highlight=6,8-10,13)]